Gathering your system requirements Innovation Release

 HM is not strictly opinionated about local networking logic.
 The standard networking capabilities provided by major Cloud Service Providers (AWS, Azure, GCP) are sufficient, provided they offer low latency and high bandwidth between availability zones.

-• On-Premises: Networking should follow best practices regarding switching, link bonding, and link redundancy to ensure high availability.
+• On-premises: Networking should follow best practices regarding switching, link bonding, and link redundancy to ensure high availability.

 • Protocol: IPv4 only.
 Kubernetes must be configured for IPv4.
 IPv6 has not been thoroughly productized for Hybrid Manager; if IPv6 is required, it must be masked behind a Load Balancer so that internal communication remains IPv4.